 - Uninsured Motorist

-Motorcycle Insurance in Europe
+International Motorcycle Insurance in Europe

-When traveling to Europe, American and Canadian citizens will need to purchase Temporary Motorcycle “Green Card” Insurance.
+When traveling to Europe, American, and Canadian citizens will need to purchase a temporary motorcycle “Green Card” insurance.
 This policy will cover you for the duration of your trip and will meet foreign regulations for tourists.
 You’ll need to purchase temporary liability coverage for the number of months you’ll be traveling and you may also consider purchasing bodily injury, collision or comprehensive coverage.
 Additionally, it’s important to note that many foreign policies cannot be purchased internationally, so you must contact a local insurance broker in the European country you’ll travel to.